kbdharun/Java-Programs/Class/Nov_26_class/notes.md

 ## General Notes

-- Types of menu: Pull down menu item/Standard Menu item and pop-up menu item.
+- Types of menu items: Pull down menu item/Standard Menu item and pop-up menu item.
-- Swing components are look and feel components (By default, Color is grey).
+- Swing components are look and feel components (By default, the Color is grey).

 ## MenuBar class (*disassembeled*)